Larkfield-Wikiup, California

 Larkfield-Wikiup is a census-designated place, unincorporated area in Sonoma County, California, United States.
 The population was 8,492 at the 2020 census, down from 8,884 at the 2010 census.
 It comprises the Mark West area between Santa Rosa (to the south), Windsor (north), Calistoga (east), and Fulton (west).
 There are at least four schools within the limits of the CDP, including Cardinal Newman High School, John B. Riebli Elementary School, Mark West Elementary, and San Miguel Elementary schools.

 Geography

-Larkfield-Wikiup is located about 5 mi north of the city of Santa Rosa.
+Larkfield-Wikiup is located approximately 5 mi north of the city of Santa Rosa.

-The CDP has a total area of 5.31 sqmi, all of it land.
+The CDP has a total area of 5.31 sqmi, all land.
 Nevertheless, the Mark West Creek's seasonal flows pass directly through this region.

 As of 2005, the landscape is made up of housing developments, interspersed with vineyards, farms, and light industry.

 Demographics

 Larkfield-Wikiup first appeared as a census designated place in the 1990 U.S. census.